-This course is designed to be a culminating study focusing on New York State's learning standards on civics, citizenship, and government.
-Fundamental to Participation in Government is a course of study that has students define, analyze, and discuss contemporary issues and policies at the local, state, national, and international levels.
-The course reflects an issue-based approach to public policy, the tools and skills needed for community-based learning experiences, and the content knowledge needed for effective citizenship.
-Students are required to complete both community-based learning experiences and a public policy issue research paper.
-Successful completion of this course is a NYS requirement for graduation.
+This course is designed to be a culminating study, focusing on NYS's learning standards on civics, citizenship, and government.
+Participation in Government is a course of study that has students define, analyze, and discuss contemporary issues and policies at the local, state, national, and international levels.
+The course reflects an issue-based approach to public policy, the tools and skills needed for community-based learning experiences, and the content knowledge needed for effective citizenship and community action.
+Students are required to complete a Civic Capstone Project which focuses on community-based learning experiences and a public policy issue research paper.
+Successful completion of this course is a NYS requirement for graduation and may earn students an opportunity to receive the NYS Seal of Civic Readiness distinction on their diploma.

-AP® United States Government & Politics - 0208
+AP® United States Government & Politics Full Year - 1 Credit Course# 0208 Full Year - 1 Credit Grade 12